unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/6cf6fe70)

 Using the third dropdown, we are able to sort by geographic region.
-These regions are not part of any established system; the states were merely grouped together for this dataset to abe able to visualize deaths according to geographic distribution.
-The regions were provided only with numbers and without any names.
-Below is how we chose to name these regions.
 This list will come in handy later in the article when we delve into Axibase's SQL query language capabilities.

 1 = New-England<br />
-2 = Mid-Atlantic<br />
+2 = Middle-Atlantic<br />
-3 = Midwest<br />
+3 = East-North-Central<br />
-4 = Great-Plains<br />
+4 = West-North-Central<br />
-5 = South-East<br />
+5 = South-Atlantic<br />
-6 = Appalachia<br />
+6 = East-South-Central<br />
-7 = South-Central<br />
+7 = West-South-Central<br />
 8 = Mountain<br />
 9 = Pacific<br />